-The Integrated Design Innovation Group at Carnegie Mellon University, led by Jonathan Cagan, focuses on the early design process.
+The Integrated Design Innovation Group at Carnegie Mellon University, led by Jonathan Cagan, focuses on the early design and problem solving process.
 Our research on computational tools, cognitive methods, and product development practice merges design theory and computational modeling.
 This work spans:

 - Computational representation and smart generative search